Charged Scalar Field at Future Null Infinity via Nonlinear Hyperboloidal Evolution: Conclusions

 \section{Conclusions}

 With this work, we took advantage of hyperboloidal slices to gain access to \scrip efficiently to understand the behavior of a charged scalar field perturbation of a RN black hole.
 This allowed us to study the QNM ringing of the scalar field in Schwarzschild and RN spacetimes and found it only possible to fit the spherical fundamental mode to the former case.
 The latter showed but one oscillation, making it difficult to construct a reliable fit.
 We propose that the reason for the almost complete absense of oscillations is due to the self interaction of the charged scalar field, which picks up as soon as the imaginary part is excited by the presence of the charged black hole.
-Regarding the tail regime, although our results agree very well with Ref.~\cite{hod_late-time_1998_III}, there is a transition region where the decay is affected both by the black hole's curvature and also by the electromagnetic coupling that to this day seems to have been unadressed, to the best of our knowledge.
-The fact that this transition occurs around $Qq \sim 10^{-3}$, means that, contrary to the point-of-view that electrically charged black holes might be astrophysically irrevelant \cite{shapiro_black_1983}, even if a black hole has a very small amount of charge, it may have a noticeable impact on the late-time behavior of perturbations.
-We also analysed the frequency of oscillation of the real and imaginary parts during the tail regime and found a linear correlation between $Qq$ and the frequency with which they oscillate.
-For $Qq > 1/2$, the expected frequency seems to deviate from the analytical predictions in Ref.~\cite{hod_late-time_1998_III}.
+Regarding the tail regime, {\high our results agree very well with Ref.~\cite{hod_late-time_1998_III}}.
+Contrary to the point-of-view that electrically charged black holes might be astrophysically irrevelant \cite{shapiro_black_1983}, even if a black hole has a very small amount of charge, it may have a noticeable impact on the late-time behavior of perturbations.
+We also analysed the frequency of oscillation of the real and imaginary parts during the tail regime and found {\high good agreement with the analytical predictions in Ref.~\cite{hod_late-time_1998_III}, although differences appear towards the extremal case.}

 Natural extensions of this work will involve studying the decay tails that originate in a collapsing spacetime~\cite{Gundlach:1993tn} -- for a sample simulation of charged collapse with our infrastructure see Ref.~\cite{alvares_free_2025}.
 This will allow us to compare to prior results obtained at future null infinity~\cite{Purrer:2004nq}.
 The prospect of tuning the collapse towards the extremal case $Q=M$~\cite{Kehle:2024vyt} is especially exciting.
 Another option is to consider a scalar-field-dependent coupling with the Maxwell part such as Ref.~\cite{Guo:2025xwh} and study the behaviour of the resulting hairy black holes.
 Recent work~\cite{Cao:2024sot} used hyperboloidal slices to study quasinormal modes of Boulware-Deser-Wheeler black holes in Einstein-Gauss-Bonnet gravity.
 Given the potential ill-posedness of the latter, attempting a full non-linear simulation of this setup is too risky at this stage, but could be an interesting research line to follow in the future.